ymunemasa/data-tutorials/tutorials/hdp/hdp-2.6/hands-on-tour-of-apache-spark-in-5-minutes/tutorial.md

 -   This tutorial is a part of series of hands-on tutorials using the [Hortonworks Data Platform (HDP)](https://hortonworks.com/products/data-center/hdp/) via either the [Hortonworks Data Cloud (HDCloud)](https://hortonworks.com/products/cloud/aws/) or a pre-configured downloadable [HDP Sandbox](https://hortonworks.com/products/sandbox/).
 -   The Zeppelin notebook uses basic [Scala](http://www.dhgarrette.com/nlpclass/scala/basics.html) syntax.
 A Python version is coming soon.
--   (Optional) If you are new to Zeppelin, review the following tutorial: [Getting Started with Apache Zeppelin](https://hortonworks.com/hadoop-tutorial/getting-started-apache-zeppelin/)
+-   If you are new to Zeppelin, review the following tutorial: [Getting Started with Apache Zeppelin](https://hortonworks.com/hadoop-tutorial/getting-started-apache-zeppelin/)

 ## Outline
 -   [Tutorial Details](#tutorial-details)